micmejia/bible-dump/NKJV/Mark/Mark 3.md

 And He entered the synagogue again, and a man was there who had a withered hand.

 ###### 2
-So they watched Him closely, whether He would heal him on the Sabbath, so that they might [^a]accuse Him.
+So they watched Him closely, whether He would heal him on the Sabbath, so that they might accuse Him.

 ###### 3
-And He said to the man who had the withered hand, [^b]"Step forward."
+And He said to the man who had the withered hand, "Step forward."

 ###### 4
 Then He said to them, "Is it lawful on the Sabbath to do good or to do evil, to save life or to kill?"
 But they kept silent.

 ###### 5
 And when He had looked around at them with anger, being grieved by the hardness of their hearts, He said to the man, "Stretch out your hand."
-And he stretched _it_ out, and his hand was restored [^c]as whole as the other.
+And he stretched _it_ out, and his hand was restored as whole as the other.

 ###### 6
 Then the Pharisees went out and immediately plotted with the Herodians against Him, how they might destroy Him. ## A Great Multitude Follows Jesus